 While this section will not necessarily make one solution superior to the next, it is important as this will give you a specific idea of what kinds of surfaces you can apply the solution to.
 As you probably noticed throughout this list, most sprays will properly work on a similar amount of fabrics and objects.
 But, there are some that are better suited for outdoor gear (such as camping tents, boat covers, outdoor furniture, cushions, etc.), while others for waterproof clothing (such as Gore-Tex, soft shell, eVent, down, etc.).

 It is human nature to be apprehensive to apply a chemical directly on one of their favorite fabrics.
-No matter what they say, the concern is always there that it will alter the original in a way that appalls you.
+No matter what they say, the concern is always there that it will alter the original in a way that appalls you, even when using the best fabric waterproofing spray.
 With this in mind, this may be the most important factor to take into consideration.
 For waterproofing sprays, the two main areas to analyze (for any alterations of the fabric) are color and odor.

 For color, when the solution dries does it have a color or affect the current color?
 In most situations, as long as you do not over-apply or saturate the area you should be fine.
 Doing so, with some, may result in a yellowish hue.
 But, the odor is the one you really need to pay attention to.
 Often times, the chemical being sprayed will have a pungent smell at first.
 This makes it necessary to either apply it in a highly-ventilated area or outdoors.
 However, will the scent remain after it dries?
 Most on this list have a potent smell but will eventually leave when dried.